Chanda Romero

-Chanda Villanueva Romero (born February 26, 1954) is a Filipina actress.
-She is mostly seen on GMA Network.
+Maria Chanda Josefa Valenzuela Obsum Romero-Alejandrino (born February 26, 1954) is a Filipino actress.
+She started in 1972 and is still active today.

-She played supporting roles and leading roles in many films during the early and late 1970s.
-Her prolific work in sexy comedies and dramas caught the attention of many directors, and in the 1980s, showed her serious work as an actress in the Ishmael Bernal's Working Girls and Dapat Ka Bang Mahalin?, both in 1984.
-She showed a different side in what may be considered as her most underrated work in Kapag Tumabang ang Asin with Daria Ramirez, and Pag-ibig na Walang Dangal with Dindo Fernando and Charo Santos.
+She first started in 1972 in the film Kundoktora with Vilma Santos, which was shown on the exact date of the declaration of Martial Law.
+During the 1970s, she became known as a sexy actress.
+Her prolific work in sexy films and dramas caught the attention of many directors, and in the 1980s, she showed her serious work as an actress in Ishmael Bernal's Working Girls and Dapat Ka Bang Mahalin?
+Both were released in 1984.

 Biography

-Chanda Romero is the daughter of Enrique Romero, son of Francisco Romero Jr. and Gloria Villanueva of Negros Oriental, and Remedios Valenzuela, daughter of Ramiro Valenzuela and Josefina de la Victoria of Cebu.
+Chanda Romero is the daughter of Enrique Romero, son of Francisco Romero Jr. and Gloria Baena Villanueva of Negros Oriental, and Remedios Valenzuela, daughter of Ramiro Valenzuela and Josefina de la Victoria of Cebu.